davidmpye/VFD/README.md

 Key points of the design:

+Support for 8 tubes (can install only 6 if you want the traditional 2-2-2 clock display) Can daisy chain boards to make longer displays
+Wifi capable (MQTT etc? - firmware doesn't yet enable this)

 Parts count/prices kept down by using 'generic' ebay modules to provide:

 * DS3231 Real Time Clock